 While using the curiosity gap might get you a higher CTR, it’s also a dangerous path to takes.
 That’s why honesty is your best ally.

 Make sure that your audience knows they’re viewing paid content.
 Otherwise, they might feel tricked, and this will result in negative brand reputation.

 Clearly display your brand logo on your image, and make sure that the section in which your ad is placed is labeled as “Sponsored content” or “Recommended by [Brand Name].”

 In the early stages of your business, brand reputation is one of the most important aspects that you must manage.
-Once people see that you are a legit business that wants to provide value to its customers, they will become fierce loyalists.
+Once people see that you are a legit business that wants to provide value to its customers, they will become fiercely loyal.